 In the follow-up article, the Daily Herald talked in-depth with GGOB practitioners from Advantax Group LLC and Induction Heat Treating Corp.
 (IHT) who each discussed how The Game was transforming their company culture.
 According to David LeVan, CEO of Advantax, while sharing the company financials was "counter-intuitive" at first, employees now "understand the nuances of running a small business."
 While both companies ultimately saw positive results with GGOB very quickly, Dave Haimbaugh, president of IHT, says that 90 days into playing The Game, employees are just "starting to see that sales and profits are not a linear equation" but that employees are "still learning."

 So why exactly is The Great Game of Business "light years" beyond open-book management (OBM)?
 In part-one of the Daily Herald interview, Walter comments that “The Game is a process"; OBM is only one of nine practices in the GGOB process that successful practitioners implement.
 In part-two of the Daily Herald interview, IHT's Kelly Ciskowski speaks to the importance of starting the process off right, "[we incorporated] a lot of basic financial literacy education...how the business is run; what cost of goods sold means, and what net profit means."
-For a more detailed description of why The Great Game of Business goes "light years" beyond OBM, read more about The GGOB process.

 If you're already actively going "beyond open-book management", what practices have you found to be the most helpful in educating, empowering and engaging your employees in the open-book process?